Jason Mojica: Early life and education

 Jason Mojica was born in Cicero, Illinois, in 1974.
-He attended Southern Illinois University in Carbondale for one year before dropping out, although he later earned a degree, at age 34, in Political Communication from George Washington University in Washington, D.C., After beginning attendance at the school, however, Mojica said he never felt like part of the university community: "I'm a 31-year-old male.
+He attended Southern Illinois University in Carbondale for one year before dropping out, although he later earned a degree in Political Communication from George Washington University in Washington, D.C. at the age of 34.
+After commencing his studies, however, Mojica explained that he never felt part of the university community: "I'm a 31-year-old male.
 Do you really want me living in a dorm?"
-Mojica said in offering an "awkward explanation" he gave to live off-campus.
-Mojica further described himself, during his time in college, as "that grumpy man" who doesn’t want students to distract others trying to learn."
+Mojica said in offering an "awkward explanation" as to why he had decided to live off-campus.
+Mojica further described himself during his time in college as "'that grumpy man' who doesn't want students to distract others trying to learn."

-Mojica had originally dropped out of college to become the front man of The Fighters, a punk rock band he started with high school friends.
-Mojica also began his own indie record label, Rocco Records, opened his own coffee house, Jinx cafe, and bought a video rental store.
-The decision to return to college, he explained, was an "attempt to think inside the box and learn how to write a business letter."
+Mojica had originally dropped out of college to become the front man of The Fighters, a punk rock band he formed with high school friends.
+Mojica also began his own indie record label, Rocco Records, and opened his own coffee house, Jinx Cafe, and bought a video rental store.
+He explained that the decision to return to college was an "attempt to think inside the box and learn how to write a business letter."

-In 2006, Mojica and two friends crowdfunded, produced and directed the documentary Christmas in Darfur?
-Produced by their company 77 International, It was one of the first feature-length documentaries to be distributed online for free.
+In 2006, Mojica and two friends crowdfunded, produced and directed the documentary Christmas in Darfur? with their company, 77 International.
+It was one of the first feature-length documentaries to be distributed online for free.

 In 2009, Mojica became a producer and correspondent for The Listening Post, a weekly media review and analysis program airing on Al Jazeera English.

 Career

 Rocco Entertainment Group

 While he was a sophomore in high-school, Mojica started a small press that initially published photocopied minicomics, but later grew into a magazine publisher and record label.
-The company was active from 1989-1999.
+The company was active from 1989 to 1999.

 Rocco Comics

 In 1989, at the age of 15, Mojica started publishing comic books written and drawn by him and his friends under the moniker Rocco Comics.
-The comics were predominantly in the minicomic format and printed in runs of 100-500.
+The comics were predominantly in the minicomic format and printed in runs of 100 to 500.
 Titles included Hamster Man, Mundane Tales, and Hey Shakey Jake, Are You Out of Your Fuckin’ Crazy!?.
-Over time the circle of contributors grew to include established underground and indie cartoonists Jay Lynch, Grass Green, Terry Laban, Carole Sobocinski, Matt Feazell, Reed Waller, and Jim Siergy.
+Over time the circle of contributors grew to include such established underground and indie cartoonists Jay Lynch, Grass Green, Terry Laban, Carole Sobocinski, Matt Feazell, Reed Waller, and Jim Siergy.